eHealth vs. mHealth: What’s The Difference?

 Fitbit provides a very personal experience that gets people excited about recording and tracking their health data, which can have numerous positive effects on the user’s health and health awareness.

 eHealth systems are often chosen by healthcare providers that need to communicate basic information back and forth with their patients.
 They are also often chosen for systems that allow healthcare professionals to communicate with each other, such as in the case of tracking national or global health-related data.
 If the basic functionality of an eHealth system is all that’s needed, it can be quicker to get set up via this route.

 On the other hand, mHealth applications provide more opportunities to connect with patients and get them involved in their own healthcare.
 Innovative providers are choosing this route in order to create systems that are highly intuitive, accessible, and engaging to patients.

 Blue Label Labs Helps You Get the Most Out of an eHealth or mHealth App

 At the end of the day, both technologies have their benefits.
 When used together, they can improve healthcare systems with the push of a button or click of the mouse.
 Both mHealth and eHealth are growing in popularity and scope, with the incentives of joining the initiative becoming even greater for both providers and patients.
-The overall goal of building a healthcare app is great patient care and a solid healthcare system, and by definition, both eHealth and mHealth systems can help accomplish that goal.
+The overall goal of building a healthcare mobile app is great patient care and a solid healthcare system, and by definition, both eHealth and mHealth systems can help accomplish that goal.

+We seek out challenges in design and outcomes by embracing innovation and confronting the unconventional.
 If you’re ready to create an eHealth or mHealth app, look to the experts at Blue Label Labs.
 We have extensive experience developing medical and healthcare-related apps, so talk to us today about your project idea.